 Entertainment expenses will vary, and I am providing you with a number of attractions as part of the tour.
 However, there may be other concerts and events that you want to go to that are not on the itinerary.
 That leaves shopping, and there is no way I can predict what you will need.
 Bottom line, an absolute bare minimum for meals & miscellaneous -figure $25.00 a day.
 And that does not include shopping!

 As you realize, except in the most touristy of circumstances you can’t spend US dollars in the rest of the world.
 You will have to exchange your dollars into the currency of the country or countries that we will visit.
 The value of the dollar changes on a daily basis, depending on a number of factors that are far beyond the scope of this discussion.
 It’s not that complicated, but it is somewhat like other life experiences–you usually won’t understand it until you’ve actually done it.
 I can’t stress enough that the best way to change money any more is to use an ATM card.
 You will pay your bank a modest $1.00—$3.00 fee plus 1 to 3% (a bargain) beyond the official rate of exchange for the transaction.
-Cash machines are universally available -there are even three of them in the small village in Italy where I used to live.
+Cash machines are universally available -there are even three of them in the small village in Italy where I live.
 They work around the world the same way they do here with two major exceptions.
 First, they use numbers more often than numbers and letters so make sure that you know your PIN by numbers rather than letters.
 Second, they give you the local currency rather than US$$.
 Sometimes, the machine will turn you down.
 Don’t panic.
 Find another machine and try again.
 Or the international service may not be available at the moment.
 Try later.